Duration fields in Airtable

 • For example, multiply a duration by a number or roll up the sum of a duration field from linked records.

-To add computed field durations:
+To format formula outputs as field durations:

 1. Open your Airtable homepage.